 sudo /home/install_bp3.sh will create the /opt/lampp/htdocs/bolprocessor/ directory and fill it with the contents of BP3 packages.
 Files/folders already existing will simply be updated.

-sudo /home/get_ready_bp3.sh will set up permissions and owners for using the console.
-The owner is "daemon" (the same one used by XAMPP) and permissions are "775". 👉 The content of "bolprocessor" is strictly private.
+In the "bolprocessor" folder, the owner is "daemon" (the same one used by XAMPP), which is assigned to the groups "audio" and "linuxlite", and the permissions are set to "775". 👉 The content of "bolprocessor" is strictly private.
 No risk setting up permissions!

 Avoid running the same script more than once, although this should not create duplicates or unwanted effects.